 Steph is originally from Atlanta, Georgia.
 She graduated from the University of Georgia in 1995 with her Master’s degree in Communication Sciences and Disorders.
 She worked in a variety of settings over the years from schools and in-patient rehab centers to skilled nursing facilities and in home health.
 She found her love with the home health setting and the tremendous impact it has on the children she treats.
 Therapy Talk was founded in 2007 with Steph as the only Speech Language Pathologist.
 As more clients found Therapy Talk, Steph realized the business needed to grow in order to serve more children in all areas of development.
-Consequently, the other disciplines of Physical Therapy and Occupational Therapy were added to The Therapy Talk family.
+Consequently, the other disciplines of Physical Therapy and Occupational Therapy were added to the Therapy Talk family.
 Pediatric feeding/swallowing and apraxia of speech are two areas she loves to focus on, but she has treated all types of receptive and expressive language disorder, fluency disorders, pragmatic disorders and has worked with a wide variety of children with special needs.
-Steph is recently married to Robert and has two active boys, Colin and Jackson, two bonus kids, Kylie and Banks, and two furry pups- Fin and Kasey.
+Steph is married to Robert and has two active boys, Colin and Jackson, two bonus kids, Kylie and Banks, and a furry pup, Beck.
 She enjoys running, yoga, traveling, being outside on the water and spending time with family and friends.

 Bridget knew she wanted to be a Speech-Language Pathologist (SLP), in 2007 when she was teaching Special Education and working alongside her students’ SLP.
 In 2011, she received her Masters in Communication Sciences and Disorders at the University of North Carolina at Greensboro.
 She has been with Therapy Talk ever since!
 In addition to teaching children speech and language skills, Bridget enjoys teaching yoga to her patients in her sessions as well as to others.
-Some of her additional favorite things include: her hubby, walking her dogs and eating nachos and spending time with Zoe and new baby Winnie.
+Some of her additional favorite things include: her hubby, walking her dogs and eating nachos and spending time with Zoe and Winnie.
 Bridget is not only a SLP, but an amazing Yoga instructor in Charlotte.

 Christine graduated from UNC-Chapel Hill in 2006 and finished graduate school for speech-language pathology at UNC-Greensboro in 2009.
 She loves working closely with children and their families, and really enjoys seeing children’s personalities develop as their communication skills improve.
 Christine is originally from Concord, and is happy to be back living in Concord again with her husband Nick, son Simon, and their cat Smoky.